jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

-autoconfAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nodeAuditAnalyzerEnabled      | Sets whether the Node Audit Analyzer should be used.                                                       | true nodeAuditAnalyzerUseCache     | Sets whether the Node Audit Analyzer will cache results.
+autoconfAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true composerAnalyzerEnabled       | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled           | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nodeAuditAnalyzerEnabled      | Sets whether the Node Audit Analyzer should be used.
+This analyzer requires an internet connection.        | true nodeAuditAnalyzerUseCache     | Sets whether the Node Audit Analyzer will cache results.
 Cached results expire after 24 hours.             | true retireJsAnalyzerEnabled       | Sets whether the RetireJS Analyzer should be used.                                                         | true retireJsUrl                   | The URL to the Retire JS repository. **Note** the file name must be `jsrepository.json`.                   | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json